onflapp/LinCastorBrowserPlugins/README.md

 ## Create new plugin

 A LinCastor Browser plugin is rather simple AppleScript, shell script or Automator file.
 The plugins are intended to be changed and modified by users.
 For more information see https://onflapp.github.io/LinCastorBrowserPlugins/.

+## Troubleshooting

+Most of these plugins require _Accessibility_ permissions to function correctly.
+To enable these permissions do the following:

+- open **Security and Privacy** preferences
+- make sure LinCastor Browser is enabled in the **Accessibility** section
+- **Automation** should be enabled for MacOS 10.15

+If you still have experience problems, try to remove the app and add it again.